AxaFrance/oidc-client/packages/react/README.md

     service_worker_only: PropTypes.boolean, // default false
     extras: StringMap|undefined, // ex: {'prompt': 'consent', 'access_type': 'offline'} list of key/value that are send to the oidc server (more info: https://github.com/openid/AppAuth-JS)
     withCustomHistory: PropTypes.function, // Override history modification, return instance with replaceState(url, stateHistory) implemented (like History.replaceState())
+    authority_time_cache_wellknowurl_in_second: 60* 60, // Time to cache in second of openid wellknowurl, default is 1 hour
+    monitor_session:true, // Add OpenId monitor session, default is true (more information https://openid.net/specs/openid-connect-session-1_0.html)
+    onLogout: Function // Optional, can be set to override the default behavior, this function is triggered when user is logout from another tab
   }).isRequired
 };
 ```